From paintbrush to pixel: A review of deep neural networks in AI-generated art: Preliminaries

-After that study in 2015, attention mechanisms in neural networks have progressed rapidly, especially for NMT.
-One of them is the \emph{self-attention} which is the core building block of the \emph{Transformer} \cite{vaswani2017}.
-The Transformer is composed of encoder-decoder stacks which are entirely based on self-attention without any convolutional or recurrent layers.
+Attention mechanisms in neural networks have progressed rapidly, especially for NMT.
+One is the \emph{self-attention mechanism}, which is the core building block of the \emph{Transformer} \cite{vaswani2017}.
+The original Transformer is composed of encoder-decoder stacks which are entirely based on self-attention without any convolutional or recurrent layers.
 There are six identical layers in each of the encoder-decoder stacks that form the Transformer.
-To illustrate the model, only one encoder-decoder stack is shown in Figure~\ref{transformer}.
+To illustrate the model, only one encoder-decoder stack is shown in Fig.~\ref{transformer}.

 The encoder-decoder stacks in the Transformer are composed of fully-connected layers and \emph{multi-head attention} which is a kind of self-attention mechanism applying \emph{scaled dot-product attention} within itself.
-As seen in Figure~ \ref{transformer}, these attention mechanisms use three vectors for each word, namely \emph{query (Q)}, \emph{key (K)} and \emph{value (V)}.
+As seen in Fig.~\ref{transformer}, these attention mechanisms use three vectors for each word, namely \emph{query (Q)}, \emph{key (K)} and \emph{value (V)}.
 These vectors are computed by multiplying the input with weight matrices $W_q$, $W_k$ and $W_v$ which are learned during training.
 In general, each value is weighted by a function of the query with the corresponding key.
 The output is computed as a weighted sum of the values.
 In the \emph{scaled dot-product attention}, the dot products of the query with all keys are computed.
-As given in Eq. \ref{eq-attention}, each result is divided by the square root of the dimension of the keys to have more stable gradients.
-They pass onto the softmax function, thus the weights for the values are obtained.
-Finally each softmax score is multiplied with the value \cite{vaswani2017}:
+As given in Eq. \ref{eq-attention}, each result is divided by the square root of the dimension of the keys (to have more stable gradients) and passed onto the softmax function.
+Finally, each softmax score is multiplied with the value \cite{vaswani2017}: